Annastasshia/First-demo-repo/README.md

 Website is an example of utilizing CSS and HTML to format a business website.
 Personal work and changes is commented within the HTML and CSS files.

 Credits
-Original code developed by Tim Dusterdieck and Joshua Dodd in affliction with the Georgia Tech bootcamp program as a practice demo.
+Original code developed by Tim Dusterdieck and Joshua Dodd in affiliation with the Georgia Tech bootcamp program as a practice demo.

 License
 MIT License